 There are some rules, however, they must abide by to do so.

-To qualify, the applicant must be a Canadian citizen with an RRSP.
+To qualify, the applicant must be a Canadian resident with an RRSP.
 They must provide written proof of their intention to purchase a home and must not own it for more than 30 days prior to receiving the funds.
 And the funds used must have been within an RRSP account for at least 90 days.

 Applicants must also live in the home purchased with the HBP within one year of purchase.